-Mozart Sheet Music
+Mozart Sheet Music and Biography

 Mozart is one of the most popular classical composers.
 If you ask anyone they are likely to know at least one of his pieces (even if they don’t know its name!).
 His many works include Ah, Vous Dirai-je, Maman, Rondo Alla Turca (Turkish March), Elvira Madigan, his famous Horn Concerto, and of course Eine Kleine Nacht Musik.
 There are over 300 different arrangements and pieces of sheet music on the site.

 He was born in Salzberg on 27 January 1756 and lived a short life spanning only 35 years.

 Leopold Mozart was the father of seven children, unfortunately only Nanneryl and Wolfgang survived infancy.

 When Nannerl was seven, she began keyboard lessons with her father, while her three-year-old brother watched.
 After Wolfgang’s death, she reminisced:

 ‘He often spent much time at the clavier picking out thirds, which he was ever striking, and his pleasure showed that it sounded good….
 In the fourth year of his age his father, for a game as it were, began to teach him a few minuets and pieces at the clavier….
 He could play it faultlessly and with the greatest delicacy, and keeping exactly in time….
 At the age of five, he was already composing little pieces, which he played to his father who wrote them down.’